Dirichlet forms and stochastic completeness of graphs and subgraphs: Introduction

 We have tried to make this paper as accessible and self-contained as possible for both people with a background in Dirichlet forms and people with a background in geometry.
 For this reason some arguments are given, which are certainly well known.

+For further studies of certain spectral features of Laplacians in the framework developed below we refer the reader to \cite{HK,KL}, both of which were written after the present paper.

 The paper is organized as follows.
-In Section \ref{Framework} we present the notation and our main results.
-A study of basic properties of Dirichlet forms on graphs can be found in Section \ref{Dirichlet}.
-In Section \ref{Essential} we consider Dirichlet forms on graphs satisfying the condition $(A)$ mentioned above.
+In Section~\ref{Framework} we present the notation and our main results.
+A study of basic properties of Dirichlet forms on graphs can be found in Section~\ref{Dirichlet}.
+In Section~\ref{Essential} we consider Dirichlet forms on graphs satisfying the condition $(A)$ mentioned above.
 For these forms we calculate the generators of the $\ell^p$ semigroups for $p\in [1,\infty)$ and we show essential selfadjointness of the generators on $\ell^2$ (whenever the functions with compact support are in the domain of definition).
-In Section \ref{Counterexamples} we give examples where essential selfadjointness fails as well as examples of non-regular Dirichlet forms on graphs.
-A short discussion of the heat equation in our framework is given in Section \ref{heat}.
-Section \ref{Extended} deals with extending the semigroup and resolvent in question to a somewhat larger space of functions.
-In Section \ref{Characterisation} we can then prove our first main result characterisation of stochastic completeness for arbitrary Dirichlet forms on graphs.
-Section \ref{Stochastically} contains a proof that any graph is a subgraph of a stochastically complete graph.
-Section \ref{An} contains an incompleteness criteria.
+In Section~\ref{Counterexamples} we give examples where essential selfadjointness fails as well as examples of non-regular Dirichlet forms on graphs.
+A short discussion of the heat equation in our framework is given in Section~\ref{heat}.
+Section~\ref{Extended} deals with extending the semigroup and resolvent in question to a somewhat larger space of functions.
+In Section~\ref{Characterisation} we can then prove our result characterizing stochastic completeness for arbitrary Dirichlet forms on graphs.
+Section~\ref{Stochastically} contains a proof that any graph is a subgraph of a stochastically complete graph and that any graph can be made stochastically complete by adding a killing term.
+Section~\ref{An} contains an incompleteness criterion.